S-Yuan137/CoreFinder/README.md

 ## Citation

-If you use **corefinder** in your research, please cite:
+If you use **corefinder** in your research, please contact the author for citation information (because it is still in a developing status, though usable)

+~~please cite:~~

-> Yuan, S. (2025).
+> ~~Yuan, S. (2025).
 CoreFinder: A Python package for core identification in 3D MHD simulations (in perp.).
-[GitHub repository](https://github.com/S-Yuan137/CoreFinder).
+[GitHub repository](https://github.com/S-Yuan137/CoreFinder).~~

 ---
 For questions or contributions, please open an issue or pull request on GitHub.

+## Acknowledge

+This package was developed within the vibrant research environment of CUHK-SFG.
+Its development draws heavily on the foundational codebase kindly shared by Dr. Cao, an inspiring collaborator whose expertise in astrophysics and AI has profoundly influenced the project's trajectory.
+Special thanks are also due to Mr. Chen and Mr. Sun for their substantial support in the technical development of this package, especially in debugging, data processing, and system optimization.